xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

 ## Morse Beeper

 #### Overview
-The overall goal of this project is to build a beeper (or pager).
 A beeper is a wireless communication device that receives and sends messages to others using its internal transceiver.
-In this project, we design and prototype a beeper that sends and receives Morse code.
+In this project, we design and prototype a device that resembles a beeper and is able to store contacts, send, and receive morse code messages.
+This project involves interfacing with an LCD screen, a radio module, the ATMega328P EEPROM, and a buzzer.
+We also design and implement an easy to navigate user interface in a constrained 16x2 screen while managing external interrupts and handling data storage.
+In the end, all devices that follow this guideline should be able to communicate as described in this document.

 ![beeper](https://raw.githubusercontent.com/xaviermerino/ECE2551-SoftHardDesign/master/MorseBeeper/beeper.png)

 **What you will need:**
 * Arduino LCD Keypad Shield